worawutchan/mysql8_cis/README.md

-CIS v1.0.0 MySQL Enterprise Edition 8.0 Baseline
+CIS v1.0.0 MySQL 8.0 Baseline
 =========

-Ansible Role for Center for Internet Security v1.0.0 for MySQL Enterprise 8.0
+Ansible Role for Center for Internet Security v1.0.0 for MySQL 8.0

 Requirements
 ------------